 Are you bipolar and an occasional or chronic sleepwalker?

-Bipolar HK is Hong Kong's first peer-led support network.
+Bipolar Hong Kong is the SAR's first peer-led bipolar support network.
 We are a collective of Hong Kong-based professionals, students, writers and artists living with bipolar disorder.
-Bipolar HK’s mission is to fight the stigma and stereotypes attached to mental illness in Hong Kong (while also occasionally – and mischievously – reveling in them).
-The non-profit group offers opportunities for peer support in free monthly support group meetings and seeks to positively and proactively influence the way members perceive their conditions, as well as the way others perceive them.
-Interested new members are invited to email: firstname.lastname@example.org.
+Our mission: to fight the stigma and stereotypes attached to mental illness in Hong Kong.
+We offer free monthly support groups, peer-mentoring, creative opportunities and social events to positively and proactively change the way you perceive your condition, as well as the way others perceive you.